Member login

 There are two options.

 Option 1: Recommend a gluten challenge.
-If gluten has already been removed from the diet, a normal gluten containing diet must be resumed for at least 4-6 weeks prior to serology testing and biopsy (refer to the diagnostic card).
-During this ‘gluten challenge’, a minimum of four slices of wheat based bread (or equivalent) should be consumed each day for 4 weeks, by adults.
+If gluten has already been removed from the diet, a normal gluten-containing diet must be resumed for at least 4-8 weeks before serology testing and biopsy.
+During this ‘gluten challenge’, a minimum of four slices of wheat based bread (or equivalent) should be consumed each day for 4-8 weeks, by adults.

-Two slices of wheat based bread each day for children, or gluten in at least two meals/day for 4-6 weeks.
-It is important the gluten challenge is carried out properly to ensure reliable test results.
+Two slices of wheat-based bread each day for children, or gluten in at least two meals/day for 4 weeks.
+The gluten challenge must be carried out properly to ensure reliable test results.

 Option 2: If your patient is reluctant or unable to complete a gluten challenge, offer HLA-DQ2/ 8 gene testing.
 If HLA DQ2/ 8 gene testing is negative coeliac disease can be safely excluded.
-If it is positive, then option 1 is the only diagnostic approach.
+If it is positive, then option 1 is the gold standard diagnostic approach.

 SYMPTOMS OF COELIAC DISEASE